Biblical Truth About Tithing

 If the Church is supposed to give ten percent, it seems strange that Paul did not mention this when he wrote to predominately Gentile churches, which would not be familiar with the Law of Moses.
 So why should we tithe when the early Church did not practice tithing?
 The strict tithe seems to be linked to the old covenant, that is, God’s covenant with the nation of Israel.

 Nevertheless, there is some continuity between the old and new covenants when it comes to giving.
 Just as Israel was to provide for the priests in the old covenant, the Church is to provide for the ministry of the Gospel in the new covenant.
 The apostle Paul makes it very clear that the ministry of the Gospel is to be supported with the resources of the Church.
-Paul gives very straight-forward teaching on this topic in 1 Corinthians 9:14.
+Paul gives very straightforward teaching on this topic in 1 Corinthians 9:14.

-When Paul wrote to Timothy, he quotes some general laws from the Old Testament and applies them to the ministry of the Word.
-(See 1 Timothy 5:17-18) Also when Paul wrote to the Galatians, he says, Let him who is taught the word share in all good things with him who teaches (Galatians 6:6).
-To this end, every Christian should be mindful of his responsibilities in supporting the budget of the congregation to which he belongs, so that the aforementioned needs are being met.
+When Paul wrote to Timothy, he quoted some general laws from the Old Testament and applied them to the ministry of the Word.
+(See 1 Timothy 5:17-18) Also when Paul wrote to the Galatians, he said, “Let him who is taught the word share in all good things with him who teaches” (Galatians 6:6).

-No longer under Law but under Grace
+No Longer under Law but Under Grace

-Christians who say we do not have to tithe argue that tithing is an Old Testament Law and is applicable only to the nation of Israel.
+Christians who say we do not have to tithe argue that tithing is an Old Testament Law and applies only to the nation of Israel.
 We are not physical Israel and we do not own the land so we are not under the Law.
 We are living under grace in the new covenant and so tithing does not apply to us.

 Christians who are against tithing also argue that using the ten percent measure in our giving to God is limiting what we can give, thereby limiting our blessings.
 In other words, why limit your giving to a mere ten percent when you can give more?
 This month you may choose to give fifteen percent, next month twenty-five percent or more and the following month perhaps a bit less depending on your financial needs.
 This seems reasonable and acceptable, don’t you think?